Juniper/contrail-charms/contrail-openstack-compute/README.md

 started (per Compute Node) and registered to serve metadata requests.
 It is the recommended approach for serving metadata to instances and is enabled by default.

-Alternatively, relating to a charm implementing neutron-metadata interface will use this external metadata service:

-    juju add-relation neutron-contrail neutron-metadata-charm

-contrail-configuration charm also needs to be related to the same charm to register the metadata service:

-    juju add-relation contrail-configuration neutron-metadata-charm

 Virtual Gateways
 ----------------